raptorpharmtox/PathWise/README.md

-<<<<<<< HEAD
+# AOPCommons
+Home of the AOPCommons open source Adverse Outcome Pathway project.

+# Background

+One challenge with the current AOP-Wiki is that it runs on a first-come-first-owned basis.
+That first author of an entity in the wiki becomes the owner, and must approve any and all changes.
+So this doesn't quite embrace the open source workflow that works best in the software development world.
+We want to change this to make it easier for anyone to work with AOPs.

+Another challenge is that the AOP-Wiki in the past did not handle ontologies at all.
+So, new concepts were not aligned with an ontology, which made it difficult to know that one biological entity was the same as another.
+As a result, people are now going back in and trying to correct the lack of ontologies.

+Our solution is to adopt common open source software practices, and be ontology-first.
+People will create AOPs in a JUPYTER notebook

 The JUPYTER notebook is designed to be uploaded to Google Colab.
-So I'm going to host it in my google drive as a template.
+So Lyle will host it in his google drive as a template.
 Then others can copy the template and make it their own.

 We will have versions of the notebook for others to use as a guide on Github.